atollk/gitaixplain/docs/ModelConfig.md

 There are two categories: AI as a service, such as Gemini or Groq; and a local AI, such as Ollama.
 After picking one of these providers, you can configure it in more detail.

+Second, you have the option to choose an embedding provider, which is mainly important to use the chat feature of Gitaixplain.
+For some AI providers from the first step, they already offer embedding models and this step is optional.
+For others, only chat models are available, and you have to select a different embedding provider to properly use the chat.
+The UI will display warning if this part of the configuration is not correct.

 ## AI as a service

 Most LLMs in use nowadays are hosted by service providers such as Microsoft, Google, or OpenAI.
 You use them by making network requests to their API.

+#### Anthropic

+Anthropic currently has restrictions in place as to how their API can be used.
+If you receive an error message about CORS being blocked, you need to create a team-organization in the Anthropic console.
+Personal organizations are not supported, unfortunately.

 ### API Key